 When Moving Backwards Is Mistaken for Moving Forwards

-Reid Waxman, Sports Editor
+Reid Waxman, Associate Editor

 As the school year ends, some students are faced with the decision of whether to reclass or not.
 Reclassification is repeating a grade level to improve academic performance or athletic eligibility.
 While you could argue that reclassification can benefit students, others believe it may not be the best course of action.
 I believe that students should not reclass for athletic purposes because it hurts the high school sports experience.